arbhoj/vsphere-ipam/README.md

 Deploy the vsphere ipam adapter

 ```
-kubectl apply -f spectro-ipam-adapter/install.yaml
+kubectl create -f spectro-ipam-adapter/install.yaml
 ```
 >This will create the ipam adapter deployment for capv in the capv-system namespace with the required RBAC.
-It uses `gcr.io/spectro-images-public/release/capv-static-ip:latest` and `gcr.io/kubebuilder/kube-rbac-proxy:v0.5.0` images.
+It uses `arvindbhoj/capv-static-ip:1.0.0` and `gcr.io/kubebuilder/kube-rbac-proxy:v0.5.0` images.
 Download, retag and push the images to a local registry and change the deployment spec to point to a local image registry for airgapped environments

 ### Step 3:
 Define the IP Address range for the cluster being provisioned

+>Note: The following is using examples to make it easier to explain what sample values would look like.
+Modify these as required.

 ```
+export CLUSTER_NAME=dkp-demo
+export NETWORK_NAME=Public #This is the name of the network to be used in vSphere
+export START_IP=15.235.38.171
+export END_IP=15.235.38.176
+export CIDR=27
+export GATEWAY=15.235.38.190
+export DNS_SERVER=8.8.8.8
 kubectl apply -f - <<EOF
 apiVersion: ipam.metal3.io/v1alpha1
 kind: IPPool
 metadata:
-  name: dkp-cluster
+  name: ${CLUSTER_NAME}-pool
   labels:
-    cluster.x-k8s.io/network-name: Public
+    cluster.x-k8s.io/network-name: ${NETWORK_NAME}
 spec:
-  clusterName: dkp-cluster
+  clusterName: ${CLUSTER_NAME}
-  namePrefix: dkp-cluster-prov
+  namePrefix: ${CLUSTER_NAME}-prov
   pools:
-    - start: 15.235.38.171
+    - start: ${START_IP}
-      end: 15.235.38.176
+      end: ${END_IP}
+      prefix: ${CIDR}
+      gateway: ${GATEWAY}
   prefix: 27
-      gateway: 15.235.38.190
-  prefix: 27
-  gateway: 15.235.38.190
+  gateway: ${GATEWAY}
-  dnsServers: [8.8.8.8]
+  dnsServers: [${DNS_SERVER}]
 ```
 >Change the IP Pool name, network-name label and ip address pool, gateway and dnsServer details as required.

 ### Step 4:
 Generate the manifests for deploying a vSphere cluster via cluster api.
 This would be something like this for a [DKP](https://docs.d2iq.com/dkp/2.3/create-new-vsphere-cluster) cluster.
+>Note: The following example is deploying kube-vip to manage the control plane vip and binding it to eth0 interface.
+If control plane VIP is being managed by an external LB/Proxy, open the generated manifest and delete the kube-vip deployment spec from under the files section of kubeadmcontrolplane.
 ```
 export CLUSTER_NAME=dkp-cluster
 export NETWORK=Public